leetim13/Android-Game-Center-App/Phase2/TEAM.md

 --Designed the verification system, scoreboard system and some ui structure design.
 ActivityHelper， IOHelper, sequenceBundler, User, UserRouter, LoginActivity, TileSettingsActivity, RegisterActivity, ScoreBoardActivity, PersonalScoreBoard Activity.
 Do some of the refactoring part(mostly with Yinling Luo).
 Find and fix most bugs of code.
+Implement the logic of games and the interaction with the controllers

 --Implement the user verify process using storable and non-storable procedure.
 Manage the user storage system.
 And implement the process of registration.